Why Your AC Keeps Cycling in Utah Heat

 March 5, 2026

 As temperatures begin to rise in American Fork, your heating and cooling system is likely transitioning from a long winter of heavy use to the demands of the upcoming spring and summer.
 Neglecting your HVAC system until the first major heatwave hits can lead to uncomfortable home environments, unexpected breakdowns, and higher utility bills.
 Taking a few hours now to handle some basic AC maintenance in American Fork is one of the most effective ways to ensure your home remains a comfortable retreat.
-At Gunthers Heating, Cooling, and Plumbing, we have served the American Fork area since 1910.
+At Gunthers Heating, Cooling, Plumbing and Electrical, we have served the American Fork area since 1910.

 Continue Reading